LuizPiccini/PTG/README.md

 python3 generate_cards.py cards.csv output_cards
 ```

-Generated JPEG images suitable for printing will be placed in `output_cards/`.
+Generated TIFF images suitable for printing will be placed in `output_cards/`.
-The output images are CMYK JPEG files at 300 DPI, sized 69×94 mm (including
+The output files are CMYK TIFF images at 300 DPI sized 63×88 mm (no bleed).
-3 mm bleed on each side).